One for Sorrow Two for Joy

 As this is a looking down painting the eye level is very high and as usual I’ve included more space than I can see without moving my head up and down.
 This makes for an interesting composition with the trunk of the plane tree outside of the picture and a long drop from the top of the distant tower to the overgrown gardens below.
 The rather drab buildings are framed by a pattern of branches and shadows that seem to want to burst out of the picture.
 And just to exaggerate the space further I’ve painted in a magpie hovering just outside the picture plane.

-By the way there are four squirrels in this picture can you spot them?
+By the way there are four squirrels in the picture above and only one in the painting below.
+Can you spot them?

 Two for Joy - oil on canvas - 51 x 75 - 2016